Keenan-Bedenfield/ps-classwork-module-1-project/README.md

-A simple rock paper scissors game with a Army theme
+A rock paper scissors game with a Army theme

-commits were made manually through the website

 **HOW TO PLAY**